 Citing highly encouraging results, a 43-101 technical report has been completed and filed for Equitorial Exploration’s (TSXV:EXX) Little Nahanni Pegmatite Group property in the Northwest Territories.

 Field work traced lithium-cesium-tantalum pegmatite dyke swarms over a combined length of 13 kilometres on the property’s mountainous terrain, the company stated.
 The dykes’ vertical extent has been traced for 300 metres through natural exposure and drilling in 2007.
 “Where sampled, each dyke swarm is up to 52.6 metres wide and contains multiple dykes that range from 0.2 to 10 metres in width.”

 This year Equitorial anticipates resampling the 2007 core, drilling, channel sampling, mapping and prospecting.

 Located in the southern NWT just east of the Yukon border, LNPG sits about 30 kilometres from the former Cantung tungsten mine.
-In addition to the NWT hardrock project, Equitorial holds two Nevada lithium brine properties, Tule and Gerlach, proximal to the Tesla Gigafactory #1.
+In addition to the NWT hardrock project, Equitorial has begun the acquisition of two lithium brine projects in Utah and Nevada, proximal to the Tesla Gigafactory #1.